 Emergency Medical Services Application

-The application time for the 2015-16 academic year is OPEN.
+The application time for the 2015-16 academic year is CLOSED.
 Completed application packets must be submitted by March 20, 2015.
 Questions?
 Contact Roger Kennedy.

 View / Download the Emergency Medical Services Application

-After successful completion of all requirements for EMT-Basic, EMT Intermediate, or Paramedic training, you are eligible to apply to take the respective state certification exams.
-The department also offers training for First Responders and EMS continuing education.
+After successful completion of all requirements for EMT, Advanced EMT, EMT Intermediate, or Paramedic training, the student is eligible to apply to take the respective state and national certification exams.
+The department also offers training for Emergency Medical Responders and EMS continuing education.